 Other flavor pairings I’ve enjoyed are sliced bananas with maple syrup, jumbo mixed raisins and cinnamon, and dried cherries with pistachio and cardamom (substituting my spiced Cardamom Milk in the cooking liquid).
 Once you have the base, the flavoring possibilities are nearly endless.

 Breakfast Quinoa with Blueberries

 - 1-1/2 cups milk (whole, low fat, almond, or coconut), plus more for serving

 - 1 teaspoon vanilla extract or vanilla bean paste

 - 3 tablespoons brown sugar , plus more for serving

 - 3/4 cup blueberries

-- chopped toasted pecans , for topping (optional)
+- sliced almonds or chopped toasted pecans , for topping

-Reduce heat to low, cover with lid slightly vented (the pot I use has a small steam escape), and simmer for 15 minutes, stirring once or twice.
+- Reduce heat to low, cover with lid slightly vented, and simmer for 15 minutes, stirring occasionally.

 - Remove from heat and gently fold in blueberries.
-Serve, topped with extra brown sugar and milk, and chopped pecans, if desired.
+Serve, topped with extra brown sugar, warm milk, and nuts.